 As a consequence of the spread of the covid-19 virus, we have disappointingly had to take the decision to cancel the Cloud Control Workshop in June 2020.
-The preliminary plan is to run the next edition on the same location and in the same format as described below, but one year later, more exactly on June 22-24, 2021.
-People registered for the June 2020 edition will get a full refund of their registration fee (no action required).
+People registered for the June 2020 edition should have received a full refund of their registration fee (no action required).
 Later it has also been decided not to arrange any edition of the workshop in June 2021.
 The plan is instead to be back in June 2022.

 The information below is still addressing the now cancelled 2020 year version.